Posted on Leave a comment

 Talking to your customers

-If you’re fed up of the sound of your own voice, you probably need to listen to someone else’s.
+If you’re fed up with the sound of your own voice, you probably need to listen to someone else’s.
 Talking to your customers is a great way to track changes in your target market.
 Of course, it has its limitations.
-As Henry Ford said, if he’d asked his customers what they wanted they’d have said a faster horse.
+As Henry Ford said, if he’d asked his customers what they wanted, they’d have said a faster horse.
 But asking your customers what challenges they’re facing and how they want to shop can give you valuable insights into how their lives are changing over time.
-Maybe they’ve stopped watching video and started listening to podcasts because they’re more convenient.
+Maybe they’ve stopped watching videos and started listening to podcasts because they’re more convenient.
 Perhaps there’s a challenge they’re facing that you have a solution for – you just need to shift your focus and talk about it more.

 This doesn’t just apply to your customers, of course.
-Talking to other business owners about what’s happening with them can help you to discover what subjects people are interested in.
+Talking to other business owners about what’s happening with them can help you discover what subjects people are interested in.
 You just have to keep your ears open.

 How you can get a fresh perspective on your content